mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 branch: master
 ```

-## Pre-configuration
+A Yocto Project poky environment is required.
+If you already have
+this in your build environment, please open a terminal, go to the `poky`
+directory and skip to [Adding the meta layers](#adding-the-meta-layers).

+On the other hand, if you want to start from a clean environment,
-First, we need to clone the latest Yocto Project source:
+you need to clone the latest poky and go into the directory:

 ```
 git clone -b krogoth git://git.yoctoproject.org/poky
 ```

-Having done that, we can clone the meta-mender and oe-meta-go layers into the top level
-of the Yocto Project build tree (in directory poky):

 ```
 cd poky
 ```

+## Adding the meta layers

+We will now add the required meta layers to our build environment.
+Please make sure you are standing in the directory where `poky` resides,
+i.e. the top level of the Yocto Project build tree, and run these commands:

 ```
 git clone -b krogoth git://github.com/mendersoftware/meta-mender
 ```